-To support our governance process, we rely on our documented policies and procedures.
 Our risk policies are a formal set of documents we use to specify our approach and risk mitigation/control philosophy for managing individual and aggregate risks.
-We also have procedures to approve exceptions and procedures for referring risk issues to senior management and the Board of Directors.
 Our qualitative and quantitative risk reporting framework provides transparency and early warning indicators to senior management with regard to our overall risk profile, adherence to risk appetite and limits, and improvement actions at an operating entity and Group level.

 Various governance and control bodies coordinate to help ensure that objectives are being achieved, risks are identified and appropriately managed, and internal controls are in place and operating effectively.
 As necessary, Company specific risk policies are also in place that supplement Group policy, consistent with local regulatory and compliance requirements.